Friday, May 14, 2021 – Friday, May 21, 2021

 anniversary of Jane Austen’s death, an in-depth look at Lyme during the Regency period and Lyme’s very own Regency hero, Thomas Legh of Lyme.
 Thomas (1792-1857) was the eldest, illegitimate son of Colonel Thomas Legh of Lyme and a maid from the Vicarage near his Lancashire estate, Haydock.
 As a five year old, Thomas inherited Lyme and its estates – the equivalent today of around £2 million – which allowed him to travel the world.
 Thomas was also a romantic hero: he was instrumental in saving a young heiress, Ellen Turner, who had been abducted, and later married her himself.
 After our tour of the house and below stairs areas, you’ll be free to explore the 1,400 acre estate with its medieval herd of red deer, the elegant Rose Garden and the lake where a certain Miss Bennet came upon a damp Mr. Darcy in the BBC production of Pride and Prejudice.

-Today is the first of two days we’ll be visiting one of Britain’s most iconic stately homes: Grade I listed Chatsworth House
+Today we’ll be visiting one of Britain’s most iconic stately homes: Grade I listed Chatsworth House

 , and Deborah Mitford, perhaps the most beloved of all the Devonshire Duchesses.
-We will have time after the tour to explore the house at our own pace before enjoying a Ploughman’s Lunch in the sophisticated Cavendish Restaurant.
+We’ll tour

 - 2 nights at Crowne Plaza Airport Hotel, Manchester